ezst036/OpenCheckIn/readme.md

 [**How to setup Porteus Kiosk to point to Open Check In**](https://www.youtube.com/watch?v=ROiHfk1OfSI)

-For this last how to video, I showed Open Check In configured for boot on the free and open source Porteus Kiosk.
+For this last how-to video, I showed Open Check In configured for boot on the free and open source Porteus Kiosk.

 I have a lot of instructions for each category of information based on what it is that you would like to do, please click on the corresponding video for more information and a brief view of how to proceed in that category.